 Academic lead for the Initial Teacher Training courses validated by the university with oversight of all SCITT and PGCE programmes.

 Clare’s overarching research interest is in identifying ways to support equitable educational progression.
-Her work explores how inequalities are structured and reproduced and how inequitable practices can be challenged.
+Her work explores how inequalities are structured and reproduced and how inequitable practises can be challenged.
 Clare has specialised in evaluation and research considering ways to support progression, particularly through outreach activity with schools and colleges, and has contributed nationally and internationally to the development of outreach programmes.
 A particular interest is access and progression in Science, Technology, Engineering and Maths (STEM).
-Clare completed her PhD with the Institute of Education in 2012; the focus of this was widening participation policy and practice and specifically the work of STEM student ambassadors and their outreach work with school age students.
-While at the University of Suffolk, Clare has been awarded funding for a series of related research projects and a Winston Churchill Memorial Trust Traveling Fellowship which allowed her to extend her research into the STEM outreach work of university student ambassadors to the USA.
+Clare completed her PhD with the Institute of Education in 2012; the focus of this was widening participation policy and practise and specifically the work of STEM student ambassadors and their outreach work with school age students.
+While at the University of Suffolk, Clare has been awarded funding for a series of related research projects and a Winston Churchill Memorial Trust Travelling Fellowship which allowed her to extend her research into the STEM outreach work of university student ambassadors to the USA.
 In 2019 her journal article about the contribution of Colleges and BTEC courses to the HE progression of traditionally excluded groups, based on research for the QAA, won Highly Commended paper in the Emerald Literati Awards.

 2020-2023 Phase 3: Connecting STEM Teachers Research and evaluation study Funder RAEng.
 PI (with Dr Cristian Dogaru, Associate Professor, UoS; Dr Tuba Gokpinar, Research Associate, UoS; and Professor Peter Kutnick, Kings College London)